-Newlines Magazine, published by the Center for Global Policy, is a forum for the best ideas and writing about the Middle East and beyond.
+Newlines Magazine is a forum for the best ideas and writing about the Middle East and beyond.

 We specialize in long-form essays, including reportage, arguments, and memoirs, which bring together politics, culture, and history.

-In the near decade since, we have witnessed extraordinary feats of human courage, dashed revolutionary hopes, genocide, war, and the largest refugees crisis since World War II.
+In the context of the Middle East, we consider the popular uprisings of 2011 and their turbulent aftermath to be pivotal points of modern history.
+In the decade since, we have witnessed extraordinary feats of human courage, dashed revolutionary hopes, genocide, war, and the largest refugees crisis since World War II.
 As such, we believe that much of the hoary or conventional wisdom about the Middle East is in need of rethinking.

 As political, territorial, and philosophical “lines” have shifted, so too does the urgency of a new magazine to interrogate them.